Royal Cache DB320 shabti types and shabti boxes

 Niek de Haan who got me enthusiastic about the blue shabtis

-Edward Loring (sadly, Edward passed away in 2015) who had taken to heart Egypt and the 21st dynasty.
+Edward Loring (sadly, passed away in 2015) who had taken to heart Egypt and the 21st dynasty.
 From him I received detailed photos of TT320 shabtis in the Cairo Museum

-Prof. Andrzej Niwinski, who, with his impressive research and publications, has compiled an incredible amount of detailed information about the Third Intermediate Period, which I gratefully use to support my research
+Prof. Andrzej Niwinski , who, with his impressive research and publications, has compiled an incredible amount of detailed information about the Third Intermediate Period, which I gratefully use to support my research

 Glenn Janes who made it possible for me to wrap up my project.
 He shared materials with me that enabled me to verify earlier research and fill in gaps